 FAQs about Avonex

-Avonex was approved by the U.S. Food and Drug Administration in May 1996 for the treatment of adults with relapsing-remitting MS and active secondary progressive MS. Its use was expanded in 2003 to include clinically isolated syndrome.
-The Avonex Pen was approved in the U.S. in 2012.
+Avonex was approved by the FDA in May 1996 to treat adults with relapsing-remitting MS and active secondary progressive MS. Its use was expanded in 2003 to include clinically isolated syndrome.

 Avonex may cause liver injury.
 As such, using this treatment with alcohol or other substances that also can damage the liver may increase the risk of liver problems.
 Patients who drink alcohol are advised to inform their healthcare providers before starting on this medication.

-Some patients may see results as soon as six months after starting treatment.
-In the CHAMPS trial, which investigated Avonex against a placebo in nearly 400 patients with clinically isolated syndrome, a significant reduction in new brain lesions (both total and with active inflammation) could be observed as early as within six months.
-However, as each person may respond differently to a given medication, a discussion with a healthcare provider is recommended to better understand when and how Avonex is expected to help a particular patient.
+Based on data from multiple sclerosis clinical trials, some patients may see benefits from Avonex as soon as six months after starting treatment.
+However, as each person may respond differently to a given medication, a discussion with a healthcare provider is recommended to understand when and how Avonex is expected to help a particular patient.

 While rare, hair loss and weight changes have been reported in clinical trials as possible side effects of Avonex.
 Individuals who experience such events should discuss these issues with their healthcare team.